haozhu10015/neugym/docs/source/tutorial.rst

         - If you call ``W.set_altitude`` multiple times for one area, the altitude of the states within will be overwritten.

-You can have a look on the altitude of all states in an area with:
+You can have a look at the altitude of all states in an area with:

     >>> W.get_area_altitude(area=1)
     array([[-0.96776909,  0.35446728],